Tivoli in Refugio County, Texas — The American South (West South Central)

 Erected 1976 by Texas Historical Commission.
 (Marker Number 4120.)

 Location.
 28° 27.314′ N, 96° 53.294′ W. Marker is in Tivoli, Texas, in Refugio County.
 Marker is at the intersection of Main Street (State Highway 35) and Austwell Road (Farm to Market Road 239), on the right when traveling south on Main Street.
+Marker is located within a small pull-out at the northwest corner of the intersection.
 Touch for map.
-Marker is located within a small pull-out at the northwest corner of the intersection.
 Marker is in this post office area: Tivoli TX 77990, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 10 miles of this marker, measured as the crow flies.
 Original Mission Refugio (approx. 6.1 miles away); Green Lake (approx. 7˝ miles away); Cotton Gins of Calhoun County (approx. 9.8 miles away).